 category to which the file belongs.

 To remove the file from a given category, unmark the checkbox

 to the left of the category.

 creating a new category

-To create a sub-category, press and hold down on the category into
+To create a sub-category, first select the category into which

-which you want the sub-category created, then in the context menu that
+you want the sub-category created, then in the menu, select New.

-In the New Category dialog, enter into the text field
+In the New Category dialog, enter into the Name field

-the name of the new category, then tap OK.
+the name of the new category, mark the Sub-Category checkbox,

 Following are some additional notes about categories: